Meeting the Geneva Ballet

 When I first contacted the Geneva ballet It was a year ago.
-Timing wasn’t right back then so it took a full year to finally meet.
-Although we didn’t get to do what I wanted I am happy to have met the company at last and I really hope it will be the start of long-term relationship.
+The timing wasn't right back then so it took a full year to finally meet.
+Although we didn't get to do what I wanted I am happy to have met the company at last and I really hope it will be the start of a long-term relationship.

 My partner and I, barely stayed 24h in Geneva, just enough time to meet the team, prepare, visit the location, discuss roughly the ideas, and actually shoot.
 We had less than 2h to make the shots but that's a common thing and although it bugs me every time I got used to it.
 Thanks to a wonderful staff and an experienced professional dance company, things went smoothly.
 Basically, if you know what you are doing, a lot of things can be done.

-These images were actually used for to announce the show Callas by Reinhild Hoffmann.
+These images were actually used to announce the show Callas by Reinhild Hoffmann.